ntbs1798/big-data-tools-docker-composed/README.md

 export PATH=/PATH:/SPARK_HOME/bin:/SPARK_HOME/sbin
 ```

-After edit the file, just save it and run the command: "~/ source .bashrc"
+After edit the file, just save it and run the command: "~/ source .bashrc".
 This step is important as it export the port for environment to run softwares.

 - Ok, env is setted up, let's run our softwares